williams-jacquelinec/project7/README.md

 input via 'decoding' layer(s).
 Autoencoders are most often used as a dimensionality reduction technique.

 ### Your task
-Here you will train train an 8x3x8 autoencoder.
+Here you will train train an 64x16x64 autoencoder.
 All of the following work should be done in a jupyter notebook.

 TODO:
-* Generate an instance of your NN class for the 8x3x8 autoencoder
+* Generate an instance of your NN class for the 64x16x64 autoencoder
+* Read in toy dataset 'digits' from sklearn using digits = sklearn.deatasets.load_digits()
-* Generate a training set and a validation set of 500 random 8-dimensional vectors each
+* Split the digits dataset into a train and a validation set
-* Train your autoencoder on the training and validation set
+* Train your autoencoder on the train split of your digits dataset
 * Plot your training and validation loss per epoch
 * Explain in your jupyter notebook why you chose the hyperparameter values that you did
 * Show an example of your autoencoder accurately reconstrcuting a sinle input value